‘Melrose Place’ actress headed back to prison for 2010 crash

 Locane — who acted in 13 episodes of the popular 1990s Fox series and has also appeared in several movies — was convicted on several counts including vehicular manslaughter, and faced a sentencing range of five to 10 years on the most serious count.
 The state initially sought a seven-year sentence, but a trial judge sentenced her to three years in 2013.
 An appeals court ruled he misapplied the law, but at a resentencing, the same judge declined to give her additional time.

 Last year, a different judge sentenced her to five years, but an appeals court ruled he didn’t follow guidelines it had set and ordered yet another sentencing.
-Locane’s attorney, James Wronko, had argued unsuccessfully that sentencing her again would violate double jeopardy protections since she had already completed her initial sentence and parole term.
+Wronko had argued unsuccessfully that sentencing her again would violate double jeopardy protections since she had already completed her initial sentence and parole term.

 According to witnesses, Locane had consumed several drinks before she headed home on the night of the accident and slammed into the Seemans’ car as it turned into their driveway in Montgomery Township, near Princeton.
 The actress contended a third motorist, whose car Locane had bumped into at a traffic light minutes earlier, distracted her by honking at and chasing her.